fusepoolP3/overall-architecture/d51-deliverable.md

 -   In addition to the normative LDP properties, the description of an LDPC shall be allowed to contain arbitrary properties.
--   Further more, the underlying LDP implementation has to support to transparently run behind the LDP Proxy, concretely this means the LDPC must not assume the requested IRI to reflect the port it is listening to.
+-   Further more, the underlying LDP implementation has to support to transparently run behind a Proxy, concretely this means the LDP implementation must not assume the requested IRI to reflect the port it is listening to, e.g. the LDP implementation might be listening to port 8080 but answer requests directed to port 80.

 LDP Specification: [http://www.w3.org/TR/ldp/](http://www.w3.org/TR/ldp/)